LiquidityInfrastructure & Construction

 Example Infrastructure & Construction Companies to Analyze

-Use the Equiscale Screener → to filter infrastructure & construction stocks by working capital and other metrics.
+Filter infrastructure & construction stocks by working capital and other metrics:

 Key Takeaways

-• Working Capital in infrastructure & construction should be compared against sector peers, not the market average.
+• Working Capital in infrastructure & construction should be compared against sector peers in the same market (US S&P 500 / Russell or Indian NSE / BSE), not the broad market average.

 • Sector characteristics: Order-book driven, high working capital needs, government capex dependent, long project cycles.